 I would caution someone not to underestimate the cumulative results of this kind of behavior.
 Again, in my experience the narcissist became even more aggressive during terminal illness.
 The slander and lies may actually escalate as an effort in the narcissist's mind to ensure that the flying monkeys will never listen to or believe the true victim or scapegoat even after the narcissist's death.

-I honestly do not believe that a narcissistic personality disordered mother is capable of love.
-A true narcissistic parent sees others, including their own children, as objects based on their usefulness to the narcissist.
-There may be the appearance of love, but if you look closely, someone such as the golden child for example, is adored not loved, for their usefulness to the narcissist's all important image.
+I honestly do not believe a narcissistic personality disordered mother is capable of love.
+A true narcissist parent sees others, including their own children, as objects based on their usefulness.
+There may be the appearance of love, but if you look closely, someone such as the golden child, is adored not loved, for their usefulness to the narcissist's all important image.
 If you think you love a narcissist, you more than likely love a person who never existed, a facade.

-If the narcissist parent does not love you, you have likely been accused many times of not loving the narcissist.
-This is projection as well as a way narcissistic parents manipulate their children.
-So, if you dare not meet the unrealistic and unreasonable demands of the terminally ill narcissistic parent, this will likely be "proof" of your lack of love.
-Failing to meet ridiculous demands or even questioning a narcissistic parent is a punishable offense.
+If the narcissist mother does not love you, you have likely been accused many times of not loving your mother.
+This is projection as well as a way for narcissistic mom to manipulate the children.
+So, if you dare not meet the unrealistic and unreasonable demands, this only serves as "proof" of your lack of love.
+Failing to meet ridiculous demands or even questioning a narcissistic mother is a punishable offense.

-The Aggressive Terminally Ill Narcissistic MotherI sincerely believe and experience has demonstrated to me that a malignant or pathological narcissist can kill as surely as if they shot someone.
-She nearly took both of her scapegoat children down to the grave with her, so I am not kidding.
+The Aggressive Terminally Ill Narcissistic MotherI sincerely believe and experience has demonstrated to me that a narcissist high on the spectrum can kill as surely as if they shot someone.
+My narcissist mother nearly took both of her scapegoat children down to the grave with her, so I am not kidding.
 All the while she had everyone fooled into thinking we were treating her so poorly!
 So in my opinion, this situation is especially dangerous if you do not realize your mother has narcissistic personality disorder and you continue to attribute human qualities to her while expecting some hint of normal human responses.
 In my experience, the predatory nature of a narcissist mother continued and escalated on the deathbed.

-The deceitful maneuvers of the narcissistic personality disordered are rarely so obvious while they are occurring.
+The deceitful maneuvers are rarely so obvious while they are occurring.
 Especially in the beginning you may have to literally stand back from a situation and analyze exactly what happened.
 Narcissists are charming, convincing, cunning actors since they have spent their entire lives pretending and their greatest fear is being exposed.

 Once you learn about the disorder, if you are able to fully grasp the idea that there are not only people like this walking around on this planet, but one of them is your parent, it is easier to see reality.
 Initially, while learning about the depth of the disorder, I thought about it as what an evil, self centered six year-old would do.
 You will soon discover it is much more sinister than that, but that is a good starting point if you are just discovering this disorder.